 Calibration should be performed according to a manufacturer or laboratory's stated requirements for frequency and accuracy.
 All calibration data should be reviewed by a Medical Technologist (MT) for acceptability and retained for future reference according to laboratory retention policy.
-After calibration, Quality Control (QC) material should be tested and reviewed for acceptability by a medical technologist or supervisor, as appropriate for the assay.
-QC shifts observed with new lots of calibrator should be noted by laboratory supervisors and discussed with a clinical chemist or pathologist.
-On automated platforms, calibrations are checked against manufacturer-defined criteria for precision and accuracy.
+After calibration, Quality Control (QC) material should be tested and reviewed for acceptability by a medical technologist, Lead, supervisor, or manager, as appropriate for the assay.
+QC shifts observed with new lots of calibrator should be noted with Leads, supervisors, or managers and may be discussed with a clinical chemist or pathologist, if needed.
+On automated platforms, calibrations are checked against manufacturer-defined criteria for precision and accuracy where applicable.
 When calibration fails to meet these criteria, patient testing is not permitted by the automated systems.
 For lab-developed tests, assigned values for new lots of calibration material should be determined according to the approved procedure for each test.